-When a user wants to watch a video, he or she simply makes a selection from a list of available titles and within a few seconds, the video is ready to start.
-This simple interface requires many complicated network mechanisms that remain invisible to the user.
-Most VoD network designs use proxy servers (replicas) to cache content to minimize latency at the user end and reduce bandwidth consumption and load at the server hosting the movie library (the origin), as depicted in Fig. 2b.
-The request routing mechanism redirects each user's request to the most appropriate server according to a variety of metrics such as distance, network load, or content availability.
-Depending on the technique used for content delivery, the server transmits the selected content to the user, either via a dedicated unicast stream or through a multicast connection, where many clients receive the same stream.
+When a user wants to watch a video, he simply has to make a selection from a list of available titles and within a few seconds, the video is ready to be started.
+The provision of such a simple interface requires many complicated network mechanisms that remain invisible to the users.
+Most VoD network designs use proxy servers (replicas) to cache content in order to minimize latency at the user-end and reduce bandwidth consumption and load at the server hosting the movie library (the origin), as depicted in Fig. 2(b).
+The request routing mechanism redirects each user's request to the most appropriate server according to a variety of metrics such as distance, network load or content availability.
+Depending on the technique used for content delivery, the server transmits the chosen content to the user either via a dedicated unicast stream or through a multicast connection where many clients receive the same stream.
 The approach adopted for content allocation (where storage/streaming devices and video files are placed in the network) influences both the request routing and content delivery.
-The large size of video files makes it expensive and impractical to replicate the entire library at each site, and generally, only a fraction of the most popular titles or file prefixes are stored at each replica.
-Distributing these files to the replicas consumes significant bandwidth.
-Therefore, the mechanism for content distribution, that is, the process of sending content from the origin server (library) to the replicas, must be designed carefully.
-Distribution is either triggered by a user's request or executed periodically to update the cache.
-At a higher level in the network hierarchy, mechanisms must exist for content ingestion that govern how and when new content is added to the network.
+The large size of video files makes it expensive and impractical to replicate the entire library at each site and generally only a fraction of the most popular titles or file prefixes are stored at each replica.
+Distributing these files to the replicas consumes significant bandwidth, so the mechanism for content distribution, the process of sending content from the origin server (library) to the replicas, must be carefully designed; it is either triggered by a user's request or executed periodically to update the cache.
+At a higher level in the network hierarchy, there must be mechanisms for content ingestion, which govern how and when new content is added to the network.
 The rate of content ingestion can vary significantly depending on the nature of the content provided by the VoD system.
 A library consisting predominantly of movie and documentary content might be expected to grow slowly, with a few titles added every day, whereas a library with significant TV content can grow at a very rapid rate.
-It is very likely that the usage and content of a VoD network will evolve over time, so a design must be robust to enable changes in usage patterns and ingestion rates.
+It is highly likely that the usage and content of a VoD network will evolve over time, so a design must be robust to changes in usage patterns and ingestion rates.

-Various optimization strategies exist to produce designs that minimize network cost and also respect quality constraints.
+Various optimization strategies exist to produce designs that minimize network cost whilst respecting quality constraints.
 A classical formulation is the replica placement problem, which consists of determining the location of replica servers such that the infrastructure cost is minimized.
 Alternatively, the video placement problem involves the identification of the location and number of copies of each movie file in the network that minimizes bandwidth consumption.
-Finally, resource allocation problems explicitly consider the number of streaming, storage, and switching devices needed to meet quality requirements while minimizing network cost.
-The inputs required to solve these problems include the distributed demand, the network topology (inter-nodal distances) and models for file access patterns, traffic, and network cost.
-File access patterns are used to determine the fraction of requests for a given group of objects.
-Traffic models are used to estimate the bandwidth requirements of a movie stream.
-Network cost models take into consideration the VoD mechanisms described previously and the network architecture to determine the projected deployment cost of a VoD network solution (Fig. 1).
+Finally, resource allocation problems explicitly consider the number of streaming, storage and switching devices required to meet quality requirements while minimizing network cost.
+The inputs required to solve these problems include the distributed demand, the network topology (inter-nodal distances) and models for file access patterns, traffic and network cost.
+File access patterns are used to determine the fraction of requests for a given group of objects, traffic models are used to estimate the bandwidth requirements of a movie stream, and network cost models take into consideration the VoD mechanisms described above and the network architecture to determine the projected deployment cost of a VoD network solution (see Fig. 1).

-Architecture and Topology
+A. Architecture and Topology